2740267974/ml-prediction-geopolymer-concrete/README.md

 | days | Curing age |
 | Tem | Curing temperature |
 | Com | Compressive strength target, MPa |

-Before using the table in formal writing, verify ambiguous abbreviations and units such as `FA` and `FA.1` against the original data source.

 ## Repository Layout